Jayesh-paunikar/application/README.md

 ]),
 ```

-A [controller action](https://github.com/mvc5/framework/blob/master/src/Service/Config/ControllerAction/ControllerAction.php) service configuration is for an [action controller event](https://github.com/mvc5/framework/blob/master/src/Controller/Action/Action.php) which accepts an array of functions that are called with [named argument plugin](#named-arguments-and-plugins) support.
+A [controller action](https://github.com/mvc5/framework/blob/master/src/Service/Config/ControllerAction/ControllerAction.php) configuration is for an [action controller event](https://github.com/mvc5/framework/blob/master/src/Controller/Action/Action.php) which accepts an array of functions that are called with [named argument plugin](#named-arguments-and-plugins) support.
 If the response from the function is a [view model](https://github.com/mvc5/framework/blob/master/src/View/Model/ViewModel.php), it will be <a href="https://github.com/mvc5/framework/blob/master/src/Controller/Action/Action.php#L50">stored</a> and become available to the remaining functions.
 If the function returns a [response](https://github.com/mvc5/framework/blob/master/src/Response/Response.php), then the event is <a href="https://github.com/mvc5/framework/blob/master/src/Controller/Action/Action.php#L52">stopped</a> and the [response](https://github.com/mvc5/framework/blob/master/src/Response/Response.php) is returned.

 ### [Dependency](https://github.com/mvc5/framework/tree/master/src/Service/Config/Dependency)
 ```php